richlander/container-workshop/publish-oci.md

             "User": "1654",
 ```

-- Debian is used in default base images -- like `8.0` -- for .NET.
+- Debian is used for default base images -- like `8.0` -- for .NET.
 - .NET 8+ images [come with a new user](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/), app.
 - For .NET 8+ images, OCI publish sets the user to `app`.
 - The user is set via UID, as explained in [Running non-root .NET containers with Kubernetes](https://devblogs.microsoft.com/dotnet/running-nonroot-kubernetes-with-dotnet/).